 “Within the Term of this Agreement, Member Club must have a minimum of one representative to complete a Handicap Certification seminar (conducted by the authorized provincial golf association or Golf Canada™) and pass a test exhibiting knowledge of World Handicap System™ and its policies.
 Certification can be achieved online or in person.”

-The World Handicap System launched its first revision in Canada Jan.
-17th, 2024 as part of an ongoing review of Rules and Handicapping™ and Course Rating System™ with a continued emphasis on accuracy, consistency and equity.
+As part of an ongoing review of Rules and Handicapping™ and Course Rating System™ with a continued emphasis on accuracy, consistency and equity.
+The revisions will go into effect January 17, 2024.

 Many countries have seen significant increases in the number of scores being submitted for handicapping purposes since the WHS was introduced, reflecting golf’s broadening appeal.
 More than 100 million scores have been posted each year, unifying millions of golfers through a standard measure of playing ability.
 The 2024 update leverages the performance data gathered from around the world, in addition to feedback received from many of the 125 countries now using the system.